eliabiraschi/TelloDrone/README.md

 ## The TelloDrone class
 The TelloDrone class constructor accepts 3 arguments, all of them are optionals.
-1. A string used as id to idetify the class itself;
+1. A string used as id to identify the class itself;
-2. An object for specifing non default values to connect to the aircraft.
+2. An object for specifying non default values to connect to the aircraft.
 A partial object is ok too and the missing values will be filled by the defaults.
 ```javascript
 {
   AIRCRAFT_PORT: 8889,